FounderCentric/guide-accelerator-design/Accelerator Design Guide TODO.md

 > When not presenting at Demo Day, you are surrounded by investors.
 It’s ten solid hours of answering questions, discussing valuation, and trying to close some deals.

 > It was exhausting.
 It was exhilarating.
 But that’s YC for ya.

+---

+# Orange
+becoming dumb pipe
+future is questionable
+looking at multiple streams to create revenue

+## diy
+business plan, budget= comitted to path

+rain or shine, they build something

+did their own version of netflix, £10M, 3 years, too many features, missed market timing, bad UX

+## Acquisisiton spree
+buy a company for 50mil, drop in the bucket, nothing happens

+@orange.com email address opens doors

+## Accelerator
+Telefonica is running an accelerator and getting praise for being innovative

+hold on

+5 themes identified
+but need to participate

+## Participation

+Seeing applications, trends
+But should be more

+don't take equity
+VC as an industry is a bad asset class get through the noise on the applications

+political momentum,
+accelerators are common speak
+but copying the Techstars model is wrong, the goal is different

+pipeline - seed stage or post, withing 5 areas of interest

+cohort
+rolling heartbeat, how we can help them? they are the vehicle for change, not orange

+no money, no equity
+instead, they lower sales cycle for b2b get meetings, co-sell, then pay for the pilot, get into the market and get the case data

+--- quality creation, rather than quality control

+unfair advantage

+budgets available for coaching and teaching discretionary budget based on milestones

+pay for trials

+goal: be the closest party to the disruptor, and wait for them to be big enough to be acquired and live on in orange

+participation: find the skills in orange, run unconferences

+orange would ask teams to leave if they're not performing

+## MS

+no equity, no cash - 3 months programme and demo day

+Goal:
+- Public perception: MS used to be a startup, they want back into the conversation
+- Revenue comes from selling software to corporates Corporates don't update faster than yearly
+Corporates insist on low bugs
+- Developer ecosystem, who are canaries for new tech, shortening their development time

+Cloud: you can't compete on better product, to win, you get them at the beginning.
+Same thinking as BizSpark.

+You don't have to build on the MS stack, but if you do, we can market and support you.

+Meet the customers, high-powered intros, followed by support if integration is necessary.
+Clients see innovation.
+MS uses that for relationship.

+Side benefit: they get more companies on their new platforms.

+Dealflow in Tel Aviv:
+MS puts on and sponsors events
+Dealflow for MS VC

+XBOX, Windows Mobile platforms - cross-over with startups innovating

+## Oxford
+### Career services
+a taste of startups
+stuff on the CV
+goal: undergrads more employable, entrepreneurial stuff on cv increases grad level employment

+the way higher ed is funded is moving from grants to student stipends need to retain students, so unis must become customer focused international students pay the most

+mba used to be to step-change earning potential, doesn't work anymore. mba students are complaining.

+unis are claiming verticals and specialisations.

+---

+incubaters
+searchcamp - uni model
+sbc instannbul partnered with local university

+---

+### EP
+Up to date curriculum
+Traditional: write a business plan, pitch to VCs

+### LLP
+"Student-run" , easier to support, "i'm just supporting them"
+Goal: hands-on support in running a business
+Needed a pilot to change curriculum
+Can be used to try new formats for curriculum

+--- talk to Imperial VC Challenge

+--- incubator, accelerator progression

+--- alignment problems - supporter, supportee
+# Demo Day
+- startup or programme?
+- PR for accelerator brand
+- deals for startups

+--- Dehype accelerators - mentor and investor burnout

+Captable fails
+VAT fails
+Admin in getting signatures

+Not doing the paperwork
+Not opening bank accounts

+verticals
+uber vertical - eye care, bayer

+emerge - well run

+dead accelerators

+key metrics
+follow on funding,

+growth hack for dealflow, cust

+portoflio approach,
+seed stage doesn't have much realistic due diligence all about the numbers, dealflow, looking at, investing

+applications is a growth hack
+hit a stick at the top 10
+cheap portfolio
+add value (accelerate)
+follow on funding is the one metric that turbo charges applications, and makes fundraising (for the accelerators fund) easier

+altruism
+visiblity/participations